krb5/krb5/doc/admin/conf_files/krb5_conf.rst

 The libdefaults section may contain any of the following relations:

+**allow_des3**
+    Permit the KDC to issue tickets with des3-cbc-sha1 session keys.
+    In future releases, this flag will allow des3-cbc-sha1 to be used at all.
+The default value for this tag is false.
+(Added in release 1.21.)

+**allow_rc4**
+    Permit the KDC to issue tickets with arcfour-hmac session keys.
+    In future releases, this flag will allow arcfour-hmac to be used at all.
+The default value for this tag is false.
+(Added in release 1.21.)

 **allow_weak_crypto**
     If this flag is set to false, then weak encryption types (as noted in :ref:`Encryption_types` in :ref:`kdc.conf(5)`) will be filtered